NathanSchreiber/grid-testimonials/README.md

-Testimonaials layout using CSS grid.
+Testimonials layout using CSS grid.